 Chapped lips, otherwise known as ‘cheilitis’ is an uncomfortable and all-too-common ailment associated with the winter months.
 As the skin on our lips is considerably thinner and more delicate than anywhere else on our body, we have to take care of them especially as they are exposed to the elements including sun, cold, and dry air.

 If you suffer from dry and chapped lips, or you want to start taking care of your pout in the hope of preventing any issues, then you are in the right place.

 You should be aiming to gently exfoliate your lips between one and three times per week.
-The best time to do it is before you go to bed, following up the scrub with a layer of quality, natural and organic moisturising lip balm.
+The best time to do it is before you go to bed, following up the scrub with a layer of quality, vegan and organic moisturising natural lip balm.
 You can easily make a lip scrub at home by mixing one teaspoon of honey and two teaspoons of sugar and then applying it to your lips.
 Leave for around 10 minutes (whilst trying not to eat it!) and then gently massage off, leaving your lips plump and soft.

-Use A Good Quality Lip Balm
+Use A Good Quality Natural Lip Balm

 Once you have exfoliated, avoided chemicals, and ensured you are drinking enough water, you need to put the right balm on your lips to keep them in good shape.
 Look for natural lip balms that contain organic, vegan ingredients including organic shea butter, natural coconut oil, organic jojoba oil, organic beeswax and natural vitamin E to lock in moisture and heal your skin from within.